-There has rarely been a more challenging time to shape housing policy.
-The challenges affecting the housing system begin with the decline in mortgage lending and restricted borrowing for construction, as well as reductions in public subsidy, steep energy targets and the wider financial recession.
+It is a challenging time to shape future housing policy with several factors having a major influence:

+- the decline in mortgage lending

+- restricted borrowing for construction

+- reductions in public subsidy

+- steep energy efficiency targets

+- wider financial recession

 For individuals, the challenges are also many, including the cost of housing, rising utility prices, benefit reform and the effects of an ageing population.

-The regulation of landlord services is set out in guidance which affects public and private providers.
-The combination of factoring legislation in 2011 and the development of standards within the Scottish Social Housing Charter will govern how management and maintenance services are delivered.
-In particular, our relationship with tenants will face tighter regulation in the next 5 years.
+Change of regulation of landlord services will affect public and private providers.
+Factoring legislation and the develoment of standards within the Scotitsh Social Housing Charter will govern how management and maintenance services are delivered.
+In particular, our relationship with tenants will face tighter regulation in the next five years.

-The Strategy, therefore, is required to set clear policy objectives for tackling market failure, as well as for providing housing subsidy and support to those who need it.
+The Strategy, therefore, is required to set clear policy objectives for tackling market failure, as well as providing housing subsidy and support to those who need it.